Last updated June 9, 2023

-Raw, Desiccated Liver: Liver is a traditional superfood, and extraordinarily rich in B vitamins, folate and vitamin A. Liver capsules are great for traveling and for those who have trouble consuming liver once or twice a week.
+Raw Desiccated Liver: Liver is a traditional superfood, and extraordinarily rich in B vitamins, folate, and vitamin A. Liver capsules are great for traveling and for those who have trouble consuming liver once or twice a week.
 Beware of some brands that denature the liver powder into a fractionated food by defatting it!
-Where to find desiccated liver capsules.
+Where to find whole food-based liver powder and capsules.

-Gelatin.
-Gelatin greatly supports skin and digestive system health.
+Gelatin: Gelatin greatly supports skin and digestive system health.
 Powdered gelatin is a healthier choice than protein powder and can be added to smoothies for a natural protein boost.
 It can also be used in soups and desserts or as a thickener for sauces.
-We use high quality beef gelatin in our home that is tested for purity including glyphosate residue.
+We use high-quality grass-fed beef gelatin in our home that is tested for purity including glyphosate residue.